algosup/2022-2023-project-2-factory-display-Project-3-group/Documents/technical/technical.md

 ## d.
 Security considerations

-The main element of safety is the safety of the diffusion of the website on the screen.
+The main element of safety is the diffusion of the website on the screen.
 The hardware must be safe.
 We must avoid any problems related to switch the channel in a recreative goal.
 For the software part we need to be careful that it is not possible for a hacker to access the webpage without a login.

 ## e.
 Privacy considerations